 Previous studies, and common sense, tell us that development in Nepal is already being affected by climate change.
 Economic growth is dependent on the agricultural sector, which is sensitive to variations in the climate.
 Extreme events, such as glacial lake outburst floods, threaten lives and livelihoods.

-However, the Government of Nepal (GoN) still does not have a clear idea of the expected economic cost of climate change.
+However, the Government of Nepal recognised that a more comprehensive picture of the economics involved in climate change is required.
 In their 2011 National Climate Change Policy they included as a specific objective the “assessment of losses and benefits from climate change in various geographical areas and development sectors by 2013”

-The 18 month project which began in March 2012 is being implemented by a consortium of IDS-Nepal, Practical Action Consulting (PAC) Nepal, and the Global Climate Adaptation Partnership (GCAP).
-The project is led by a Government Steering Committee, chaired by the Ministry of Environment, Science and Technology and officials and experts from the line ministries.
+The assessment process was carried out over two years in partnership with the Government of Nepal and an expert local-international team of IDS-Nepal, Practical Action Consulting (PAC) Nepal, and the Global Climate Adaptation Partnership (GCAP).
+The project was led by a Government Steering Committee, chaired by the Ministry of Environment, Science and Technology and officials and experts from the line ministries.